 INNOVATION IN EDUCATION/EDUCATIONAL REFORM.
 In 2010 Oskars Redbergs founded the new International School of Architecture in Riga and for the following 5 years I was a Dean and a Professor at Faculty of Architecture and Design at The Riga International School of Economics and Business Administration (RISEBA University) in Riga.
 The Education of Architecture and urban planning was reformed in order to align it to the standard of the Bologna process.
 A new academic doctrine, teaching concept, academic procedures and standards were developed.
 Due to the research interests of the founding core group of tutors, the academic concept of the school placed the strong focus on integration of social contexts in architecture and urban planning.
 Over a period of 5 years, the Bachelor, Masters and Study Programme ‘Architecture and Construction’ (BA & MA) were successfully accredited and awarded international accreditation, for a maximum period of 6 years.
 He has been teaching Design Studio, two Theoretical courses and leading the Bachelor thesis studio “The Graduation Pool”.

-Currently Redbergs is working on his doctoral research at Brandenburgische Technische Universität, Germany.
+SCIENTIFIC RESEARCH.
+In 2017 Redbergs has completed his doctoral research at Brandenburgische Technische Universität, Germany.
 The title of the research is: ‘Transformation Projects of Historic Urban Structure and Architecture in the Historic Centre of Riga Territory of the World Heritage Site, since 1997’.
 In his interdisciplinary approach knowledge has to be drawn from many different contexts.
 Therefore he operates where architecture, history and the law meet, in order to reconstruct the scenes and conditions of its formation, as recorded in architecture and in the built environment.

 Emphasis is placed on the investigation of archive material and the analysis of the structures built over the last 20 years in the World heritage site.
 Through analysis of the aforementioned structures in relation to history and the law, he questions the scale and nature of transformations on historical, architectural and urban structure (defined as a Universal Outstanding Value of the World heritage site) under the patrimony of the UNESCO world heritage status and its representative management mechanisms in place.